Ladies and gentlemen, it's the EIB Network and Rush Limbaugh, executing assigned host duties flawlessly.

 I just have to mention this.

-Not only a rock and roll super crooner, but uh campaigner against third world debt is asking the Irish government to contribute more to Africa.
+The rock and roll super crooner, Bono, not only a rock and roll super crooner, but a campaigner against third world debt, is asking the Irish government to contribute more to Africa.

 At the same time, he's reducing tax payments that could help fund the aid he's demanding.

-After Ireland said it would scrap a tax break that lets musicians and artists avoid paying taxes on royalties, Bono and his U two bandmates earlier this year moved their music publishing company to the Netherlands.
+After Ireland said it would scrap a tax break that lets musicians and artistes avoid paying taxes on royalties, Bono and his YouTube bandmates earlier this year moved their music publishing company to the Netherlands.

-The Dublin group, which uh Forbes estimates earned 110 million in 2005, will pay about 5% tax on their royalties, less than half the Irish rate.
+The Dublin group, which Forbes estimates earned $110 million in 2005, will pay about 5% tax on their royalties, less than half the Irish rate.

-In U2's position, it does come across as quite hypocritical.
+In U2's position, this does come across as quite hypocritical.

 He's a good guy.